-Have you ever wondered where you can do some sports, enjoy the wonderful nature and stare at some precious, mind-blowing art?
+Have you ever wondered where you could do some sports, enjoy the beautiful nature and stare at some precious, mind-blowing art?
 Well, there’s a place in the Netherlands where you can do all these activities – it’s called the Hoge Veluwe National Park.

 Visit Hoge Veluwe National Park – a natural treasure of the Netherlands